 Look for these four qualities in a workplace legging:

-• Structured weight fabric: Heavier than yoga-weight; holds its shape through hours of wear.
+- Structured weight fabric: heavier than yoga-weight, and holds its shape through hours of wear.

-Our solid-color leggings in black and navy are consistently the most popular choices for women who wear their FiercePulse leggings to work.
-The same high-rise waistband and opaque fabric that performs in the gym translates directly into a professional setting when styled with the right pieces.
+Black and navy do the most work here because they sit closest to trouser colors, which is the whole trick.
+The same high rise and opacity that works in the gym translates directly into a professional setting when it is styled with the right pieces.

 Can You Wear Patterned Leggings to Work?

-In a business-casual environment: yes, with a caveat.
-Fine, subtle patterns — fine stripes, minimal texture effects, tonal jacquard-style prints — can work well under a solid blazer or structured top.
+In a business casual environment: yes, with a caveat.
+Fine, subtle patterns such as thin stripes, minimal texture effects and tonal jacquard-style prints can work well under a solid blazer or structured top.
 Very bold prints (florals, animal prints, bright geometric blocks) tend to read as casual regardless of the outfit around them.
-If you want bold prints Monday through Friday, save them for casual Fridays in relaxed offices, or pair with an especially polished, minimal top to balance the energy.
+If you want bold prints Monday to Friday, save them for casual Fridays in relaxed offices, or pair them with an especially polished, minimal top to balance the energy.

 Frequently Asked Questions